alexei-led/docker-oracle-xe-11g/README.md

 docker-oracle-xe-11g
 ============================

+## !!!
+UPDATE

+> Since 2019-Feb-13(the Valentine's day eve) this docker image has been removed by DockerHub due to the Docker DMCA Takedown Notice from the Copyright owner which is the Oracle.

 ## Oracle XE - Dockerfile

 This repository contains a **Dockerfile** to create a docker container with Oracle Express Edition 11g Release 2 and Ubuntu 14.04 LTS (Trusty)